XieN-N/iWarpGAN/README.md

 ```

-For Image translative model, the best results are obtained when Style Transformation Pathway is trained first for atleast 200 ticks (set use_es = True and use_ed=False) and then style and identity transformation pathway are trained alternatively (both of them True).
+For Image translative model, the best results are obtained when the warped latent space is learned for trained GAN.
+For this, first train the network using --use-es=True and --use-ed=True for atleast 5k epochs and then include the warp module using --use-es=True, --use-ed=True, --use_warp=True

 ## Quality metrics